Discrimination, Discriminatory Harassment, and Hate Crimes

 The College recognizes its responsibility to develop and implement educational programs to help its students and employees to recognize and address discrimination, discriminatory harassment, and hate crimes and/or remedy the effects of discrimination, discriminatory harassment, and hate crimes and is committed to preventing the occurrence or reoccurrence of these incidents in the College community.

-Students will be held accountable for allegations of discrimination, discriminatory harassment, or hate crimes on-campus.
-Additionally, students may be held accountable for allegations of discrimination, discriminatory harassment, or hate crimes which happen off College property and/or online if, in the judgment of the College, the ongoing effects of the alleged behavior(s) impact the College community and/or any member of the community.
+Students will be held accountable for acts of discrimination, discriminatory harassment, and/or hate crimes on-campus.
+Additionally, students may be held accountable for acts of discrimination, discriminatory harassment, and/or hate crimes which happen off College property and/or online if, in the judgment of the College, the ongoing effects of the behavior(s) impact the College community and/or any member of the community.

 Defining Discrimination, Discriminatory Harassment, and Hate Crimes